Bhaktapur Durbar Square

 By following these tips, you can ensure a more enjoyable and fulfilling day trip experience from Kathmandu, allowing you to discover the beauty and diversity of the region with comfort and ease.

-Best Time for Best Day Trips in Kathmandu
+Ideal Time for Best Day Trips in Kathmandu

 Choosing the best time for day trips around Kathmandu largely depends on the weather conditions, which can significantly influence the accessibility and enjoyment of various activities and sights.
 Here’s a guide to help you plan your trips according to the seasons: